-Portfolios give you experience.
+Portfolios give you added experience.
 When you can show years worth of work you’ve been doing on your own.
-That allows you to apply to hire paying jobs as well.
+This allows you to apply to hire paying jobs as well.

 “I planned a fundraising event from beginning to end” is one thing—showing the event invitation, program, budget, and volunteer guidelines you put together is completely another.” – Chrissy Scivicque